An inside look at how Connie Book became Elon's first woman president

-Emmanuel Morgan, from Charlotte, is News Editor for Elon News Network.
+Emmanuel Morgan, from Charlotte, is Managing Editor for Elon News Network.
 He is a Journalism major with minors in Marketing and Spanish.
 When Emmanuel is not writing, he enjoys working out and socializing with friends.

 On Oct.
 9, the Board of Trustees elected Connie Ledoux Book as Elon’s ninth president.
 Book served as provost of The Citadel, The Military College of South Carolina.
 Her start date is March 1, 2018.

 As Elon University wrestles with addressing DACA's implications, one Burlington "Dreamer" urges students to show solidarity

 National and local experts refute Elon University's argument for secrecy, saying it should publicly announce the names of its presidential finalists.

 The Phoenix won 19-17 in it's home opener.
 And in doing so,it beat a ranked Football Championship Subdivision (FCS) opponent for the second time in its last 21 tries

 Elon soccer forward Elijah Agu said there's no other way to explain it.
 The pieces just didn't fall into place last year.

 Bodenarain joins 57 other SGA presidents from around the country to address white nationalists rally over the weekend

 She's awake, but her road to recovery is far from over.
 Elon University cross country runner Molly Offstein, who was struck by a car while jogging March 6, is now conscious after nearly four months of being in a medically induced coma, her father Evan Offstein wrote in a Facebook post.